Eren-Ozcan/web-php/README.md

 DB_NAME=mefaaluminyum_wp289
 ```

+For sending contact form emails you also need to define `MAIL_PASS` in a `.env`
+file.
+An `.env.example` template is included with all required variables.

 ### Create the admin database user

 Before running the initialization script you need a MySQL user with privileges on the `mefaaluminyum_wp289` database.
 As `root`, run: